kubeovn/kube-ovn/fastpath/README.md

 # Kube-OVN FastPath Module

+*NOTE*: This FastPath module relies on netfilter `NF_STOP` action, thus can ONLY work for 3.x kernel.
+FastPath module for 4.x kernel is in progress.

 After the datapath performance profile, the Netfilter hooks inside container netns and between tunnel endpoints contribute a large portion of the CPU time.
 This Kube-OVN FastPath module can help bypass the unnecessary Netfilter hooks to reduce the latency and CPU and improve the throughput at the same time.
 With this FastPath module, about 20% latency between